navarrs/ScenarioCharacterization/README.md

 ## Development

-Run `uv sync --locked` to set up environment.
+Run `uv sync --frozen --all-groups` to set up environment.
-Run `pre-commit run --all-files` to fun all hooks on all files.
+Run `pre-commit run --all-files` to run all hooks on all files.